Fascinating Irish Kings and Queens Who Changed History

 The First High King of Ireland

-Irish mythology tells the story of a group of people called The Fir Bolg who invaded Ireland with almost 5,000 men.
+Irish mythology tells the story of a group of people called The Fír Bolg, who invaded Ireland with almost 5,000 men.
 They were led by 5 brothers who divided Ireland into provinces and granted themselves the titles of Chieftains.
-After some talks and discussions, they decided that their youngest brother, Sláine mac Dela, would be given the title of King and would rule over them all.

 The Fír Bolg were the fourth group of people to arrive in Ireland.
 They were the descendants of Irish people who left the island and travelled the world.
 They established the High Kingship and over the next 37 years, 9 High Kings ruled over Ireland.
 They also established the seat of the High Kings at the Hill of Tara.

-Sengann mac Dela, the last one of the brothers, became High King and ruled Ireland for 5 years.
+Sengann mac Dela, the last of the brothers, became High King and ruled Ireland for 5 years.
 His reign came to an end when he was murdered by the grandson of his brother, Rudraige, who went on to take the title of the King.
-The last High King, Eochaid mac Eirc was considered the perfect king.
+The last High King, Eochaid mac Eirc, was considered the perfect king.

 nuada-of-the-silver-arm